fbrowther/Citi-Bike-Analytics-Project-Using-Tableau/README.md

 https://public.tableau.com/app/profile/farjana.rowther/viz/CitiBikeDataAnalyticsSep2021-22-Story/Story-202122

 ## Summary of the findings -
-        (1) Electric bikes accounted for 1/5 of the total bikes available to use.
+        (1) Electric bikes accounted for 1/5 of total bikes available to use.
         (2) Two distinct peak of travel times around (8-9am) and (5-6pm) slowly returned after the Pandemic.
         (3) Total trips was appr.
 3.3 Million per year for both 2021 and 2022 (4) The relationship of top 10 starting and end stations was interesting to note.